Atlantic City casino PILOT bills up for Assembly, Senate vote Monday

 A bill to lower what Atlantic City casinos would have to pay in lieu of property taxes for five years will be voted on by both the full Assembly and state Senate Monday.

-A5587 was amended and passed by the Assembly Appropriations Committee Monday to match the Senate version of the bill (S4007).
+A5587 was amended and passed by the Assembly Appropriations Committee this past Monday to match the Senate version of the bill (S4007).
+The Senate version passed that house’s budget committee the Monday before.

-Both decrease the basic PILOT payment for all nine casino properties to $110 million in 2022, from the $165 million they would have had to pay had the original PILOT bill continued.
+Both decrease the basic PILOT payment for all nine casino properties to $110 million in 2022, from about $165 million they likely would have had to pay had the original PILOT bill continued.

+The Office of Legislative Services fiscal estimate estimated the new law would save casinos $30 million to $50 million a year for the remaining years.

 Among the important changes made to the Assembly version was a lower basic PILOT payment and a requirement that the casinos together pay an additional $5 million per year from 2024 to 2026.
 The original Assembly version, introduced by Assemblyman John Armato, D-Atlantic, in May, set the basic PILOT at $125 million and required each casino to pay an additional $5 million annually.